ThePotato10/beautiful-switches/README.md

 # beautiful-switches
-Simple yet elegant HTML and CSS switches
+Simple yet elegant HTML and CSS switches for you websites, webapps, and electron apps

 See a preview at https://codepen.io/thepotato10-the-selector/pen/oNzyQdM